-These 8 Virtual Gifts Are So Good, Nobody Will Know You Bought Them Last-Minute
+These 20 Virtual Gifts Are So Good, Nobody Will Suspect You Bought Them Last-Minute

 1. A Charity Donation

-There have never been more causes worth donating to.
-And contributing in someone else’s name is a thoughtful way to show you care.
+It’s 2020 and there have never been more causes worth donating to.
+Not to mention, contributing in someone else’s name is a thoughtful way to show you care.
 In terms of where to donate, we’re fans of Charity Navigator, a trustworthy site that investigates nonprofits and where their money is going.
-Right now, we’d urge donating on behalf of yourself and your friends to anything on this list of civil rights charities that are protecting legal rights and promoting tolerance and understanding.
+Right now, we’d urge donating on behalf of yourself and your friends to anything on this list of civil rights charities that are protecting legal rights and promoting tolerance and understanding across the U.S.

 2. A Wine Delivery

-Having a surprise shipment of wine delivered to your doorstep would be amazing on any day, but it’s especially appreciated during quarantine.
-One of our go-to’s for memorable but affordable bottles is Winc.
-Before your brother-in-law starts sipping, Winc will have him fill out a six-question questionnaire that will determine his palate profile.
+Having a surprise shipment of wine delivered to your doorstep?
+Amazing.
+One of our go-tos for memorable but affordable bottles is Winc.
+Before your brother-in-law starts sipping, Winc will have him fill out a six-question quiz that will determine his palate profile.
 From the results, the experts at Winc recommend four vinos he’s sure to love.
 From there, he can make swaps or additions based on the assortment.
 Plus, new wines are added to the site daily, so he can try new pairings every month.
 And, better yet, he can rate his wines after he sips them, to get the most accurate recommendations each month.
 (Plus, here are 15 other wine subscriptions to check out.)

 3. A Meditation Subscription